SirPepe/dark-mode-toggle/Readme.md

 Returns the element's auto state.

-### Event `lightdarkchange`
+### Event `darkmodechange`

 ✅ bubbles ✅ composed ❌ cancelable

-The `lightdarkchange` event is dispatched every time the element's mode changes.
+The `darkmodechange` event is dispatched every time the element's mode changes.
 Its `mode` and `auto` properties reflect the element's new mode and auto states.